Georgia DUI Consequences

 In fact, you may be faced with heavy fines, license restriction, license suspension, license termination, probation, jail time, and more.

 And in some states, a DUI conviction is considered a FELONY not a misdemeanor.
 Being convicted of a felony can haunt you for the rest of your life by going on your criminal record.
 It can be more difficult to obtain a job and it could prevent you from such activities as voting if you have a felony on your record.

 While these are just some of the penalties you may face with a DUI conviction, there are many others not mentioned.
 For all these reasons, it is imperative to have a competent, respected DUI attorney representing your case.
-Hire The Law Office of HTW&W to represent YOU.
+Hire Kohn & Yager, LLC to represent YOU.